Brief Description of the SEER-MHOS Data Resource

 The SEER-MHOS data resource links two large population-based sources of data that provide detailed information about elderly persons with cancer.
 The data come from the Surveillance, Epidemiology and End Results (SEER) program of cancer registries that collect clinical, demographic and cause of death information for persons with cancer and the Medicare Health Outcomes Survey (MHOS) that provides information about the health-related quality of life (HRQOL) of Medicare Advantage Organization (MAO) enrollees.

-The SEER-MHOS linked database is a resource designed to improve the researcher's understanding of the HRQOL of cancer patients and survivors enrolled in Medicare Advantage Organizations.
+The SEER-MHOS data resource is a resource designed to improve the researcher's understanding of the HRQOL of cancer patients and survivors enrolled in Medicare Advantage Organizations.
 The SEER-MHOS database is sponsored by the National Cancer Institute (NCI) and the Centers for Medicare & Medicaid Services (CMS).

 NCI and CMS' partnership in this initiative is modeled on the SEER-Medicare linked database.
-For the SEER-MHOS database, CMS provides the MHOS data and NCI provides the SEER data.
-NCI manages the SEER-MHOS database, but both agencies work together to update and improve the database over time.
+For the SEER-MHOS data resource, CMS provides the MHOS data and NCI provides the SEER data.
+NCI manages the SEER-MHOS data resource, but both agencies work together to update and improve the database over time.
 Both agencies also collaborate in creating and carrying out the research plan that guides the initiative.